tapdata/tapdata-docs/docs/billing/purchase.md

 3. On the right side of the page, click **Create Agent**.

-4. In the pop-up dialog, select deploy mode, spec and subscription period.
+4. In the pop-up dialog, select <span id="hosted-mode">deploy mode</span>, spec and subscription period.

    ![Select Agent Specification](../images/select_agent_spec.png)